Geography of New Zealand: Population geography

 New Zealand's peoples have been defined by their immigrant origin, the ongoing process of adaptation to a new land, being changed and changing those who came before.
 This process has led to a distinct distribution of culture across New Zealand.
 Here language and religion are used as markers for the far richer concept of culture.
 These metrics unfortunately exclude the political rural-urban divide and also the full effects of the Christchurch earthquakes on New Zealand's cultural distribution.

-New Zealand's most widely spoken language is English (89.8%), however, language, dialect and accent varies spatially both within and between ethnic groups.
+New Zealand's most widely spoken language is English (89.8%); however, language, dialect and accent vary spatially both within and between ethnic groups.
 The Māori language (3.5%) is spoken more commonly in areas with large Māori populations (Gisborne, Bay of Plenty and Northland).
 There are many sub dialects of Māori, the most pronounced division being between the northern and southern tribes.
 While migration (typically from north to south) was constant throughout the 16–18th centuries, the south maintained a distinct culture largely due to lack of cultivation possible at that latitude.
 English is spoken with regional accents relating to the origin of immigrants; for example Scottish and English 19th century immigration in Southland and Canterbury respectively.
 This has also occurred with more recent immigration, with a wide variety of accents being common in larger cities where immigrant groups have preferentially settled.
 These immigrant groups change location with time and accents fade over generations.

 A wide variety of other languages make up the remaining approximately 6 percent of New Zealanders—with Samoan, Hindi, French and various Chinese dialects being the most common.
 These minority foreign languages are concentrated in the main cities, particularly Auckland where recent immigration groups have settled.

 Agricultural geography

 A relatively small proportion of New Zealand's land is arable (1.76 percent), and permanent crops cover 0.27 percent of the land.
 7210 km2 of the land is irrigated.
 As the world's largest exporter of sheep, New Zealand's agricultural industry focuses primarily on pastoral farming, particularly dairy and beef, as well as lambs.
 Dairy, specifically, is the top export.
-In addition to pastoral farming, fisherman harvest mussels, oysters and salmon, and horticulture farmers grow kiwifruit, as well as peaches, nectarines, etc. New Zealand's distance from world markets and spatial variation in rainfall, elevation and soil quality have defined the geography of its agriculture industry.
+In addition to pastoral farming, fisherman harvest mussels, oysters and salmon, and horticulture farmers grow kiwifruit, as well as peaches, nectarines and other fruits.
+New Zealand's distance from world markets and spatial variation in rainfall, elevation and soil quality have defined the geography of its agriculture industry.

 As of 2007, almost 55 percent of New Zealand's total land area was being used for farming, which is standard compared to most developed countries.
-Three-fourths of it was pastoral land using for raising sheep, beef, deer, etc. The amount of farmland has decreased since 2002.
+Three-fourths of it was pastoral land using for raising sheep, cows, deer and other animals.
+The amount of farmland has decreased since 2002.